 South Sudanese leaders are busy consolidating their grip on power and practicing the recipe that worked for the tyrants in the region: controlling the economy of the country

-Ethiopian will fill the dam, but once the dam is filled, it cannot keep filling it indefinitely.
-For the turbines to run the water must flow, otherwise there is no point in building a hydro-electric dam.
-There might be a shortage of water, about 55 billion cubic meter (BCM) spread over the period it takes to fill the dam.
+Ethiopia will fill the dam, but once the dam is filled, it cannot keep filling it indefinitely.
+For the turbines to run, the water must flow.
+Otherwise, there is no point in building a hydro-electric dam.
+There might be a shortage of water, about 55 billion cubic meters (BCM) spread over the period it takes to fill the dam.

 The Aswan Dam, with a capacity of 132 BCM, is twice the size of the Ethiopian Renaissance Dam and it took 13 years to be filled to capacity.
 Thus, the Ethiopian dam might take 5-6 years to fill depending on the filling plans and amount of rainfall.
 But water shortage would be offset by the evaporation it would save; Ethiopia says its dam will conserve 6 BCM while the Egyptians plan to conserve 8 BCM by 2017.
 If that turn out to be true, the volume needed to fill the dam would be offset in less than a decade.